 Since then, I’ve learned to take it a step further: is this something I actually need?
 If it is, I take my time doing research to see if I can find the item at a discount.
 (For online shopping, I’ve learned that the Rakuten app can help me find deals and discounts.)

-I’ve also learned to automatically put money from my paycheck into a savings account and towards paying off my credit card.
 Every time my direct deposit comes through, I automatically push money into those two accounts.
-This way, it doesn’t look like I have as much cash available for spending in the moment.
+This way, it doesn’t look like I have as much cash available for spending at the moment.

 Author: Jessie Butner